IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Quick Start
 -----------

-The quickest way to get Dataverse running is to use Vagrant as described in the :doc:`tools` section.
-The recommended way is described below.
+The quickest way to get Dataverse running is to use Vagrant as described in the :doc:`tools` section, but for day to day development work, we recommended the following setup.

 Set Up Dependencies
 -------------------